Skip to main content

 Where human thinking matters is in the analysis - what do the numbers mean, and what should you change?
 The data gathering is a machine's job.
 The interpretation is yours.
 I covered this distinction in our analytics guide.

-Content calendar reminders
+Content calendar reminders and aggregation

 First-draft content generation